Popular, flexible no wonder Millermatic 135s are still sought after and used.

 No time for the video?
 Here is an overview.

-Set up choosing your wire of choice - Flux core or solid wire with appropriate shielding gas.
+Set up choosing your wire of choice – flux core or solid wire with appropriate shielding gas.
 Connect up your ground clamp to your work piece.
-Make sure the piece you are welding has clean areas where you wish to weld.

-By cleaning off any rust, paint or other contaminants.
+And clean off any oil, rust, paint or other surface contaminants.